← Research

 }

-Row group selection happens at the ParquetRecordBatchReaderBuilder level.
-Only selected row groups are read from disk.
-Arrow filtering happens on each batch after decompression.
+Row group selection happens at the builder level, so only selected groups are read from disk.
+Arrow filtering then runs on each batch after decompression.

 Query filters translate to Arrow predicates: